 If staff have concern about a child they will raise these with Mrs Dickinson, the Head Teacher/ D.S.L.
-We believe children have the right to receive the right to help at the right time to address risks and prevent issues escalating.
+We believe children and families have the right to receive the right to help at the right time to address risks and prevent issues escalating.
 Concerns should always lead to help for the child.

 Staff and volunteers must feel able to raise concerns about poor or unsafe practice and potential failures in the school’s safeguarding regime.
 Huncoat Primary School’s whistleblowing procedures are regularly reviewed and updated to ensure such concerns are raised with the management team.